ratchet-stpup/CinnamonTools/Extensions/0dyseus@CinnamonTweaks/README.md

 - Ask for confirmation on desklet removal: avoids accidental desklet removal.
 - Notifications tweaks: allows changing the notification popups to the bottom of the screen and change its top/bottom/right margins.
 - Window demands attention behaviour: allows the activation of windows demanding attention with a keyboard shortcut or forced.
+- Hot corners tweaks: allows to set a hover activation delay in milliseconds for each hot corner.

 <h2 style="color:red;"> Bug report and feature request</h2>
 <span style="color:red;">